Unleash/unleash/websitev2/docs/user_guide/quickstart.md

 title: Quickstart
 ---

 In this section we will attempt to guide you in order to get started with Unleash easily.
-There are multiple options to get started with unleash, browse the headings to find the method that works best for you.
+There are multiple options to get started with Unleash, browse the headings to find the method that works best for you.

 ## I just want to get started creating toggles without much setup

-Usually, you'll need to set up an unleash instance in order to work with unleash.
+Usually, you'll need to set up an Unleash instance in order to work with Unleash.
 However, for testing purposes we have set up a demo instance that you can use in order to test out different use-cases before setting up your own instance.
 You can find the demo instance admin panel here: https://app.unleash-hosted.com/demo/

 NOTE: This is a demo instance set up with the enterprise version.
 Some of the functionality may be enterprise specific, but everything we cover here is also available in open source.

 ### I want to test toggles in a client side environment

-In order to use feature toggles on the client side you need to connect through [the unleash proxy](sdks/unleash-proxy.md).
-The unleash proxy will provide a security and performance layer between your client application and the unleash instance.
+In order to use feature toggles on the client side you need to connect through [the Unleash proxy](sdks/unleash-proxy.md).
+The Unleash proxy will provide a security and performance layer between your client application and the Unleash instance.
 For now, you can use the proxy we have set up on the demo instance.

 #### Create your first toggle

 In order to create a toggle through the UI, [you can follow this guide](create-feature-toggle.md).
 Once you have created your feature toggle, you are ready to connect your application using an SDK.

-#### Connecting to the unleash proxy from your app
+#### Connecting to the Unleash proxy from your app

 Connection details: